future-web/reactivation/README.md

 ## Configuring the default rest api endpoint

-By default during debugging the default rest endpoint is configured to the built in mock api, you can override this during debugging and building by specifying the `API_BASE_URI` environment variable.
+By default during debugging the default rest endpoint is configured to the built in mock api, you can override this during debugging and building by specifying the `API_BASE_URL` environment variable.

 ## Adding new resource types to the mock api